 Section 10(11) and 10(12) of the Act deal with exemption on payments from provident funds, while section 80C of the act deals with allowance of deductions on contributions to provident funds.
 The following are the types of provident funds.

-- Public Provident Fund (PPF): This is a scheme under Public Provident Fund Act 1968.
+4. Public Provident Fund (PPF): This is a scheme under Public Provident Fund Act 1968.
 In this scheme even self-employed persons can make a contribution.
-The minimum contribution is Rs.500 per annum and the maximum contribution is Rs.70,000 per annum.
+The minimum contribution is Rs.
+500 per annum and the maximum contribution is Rs.
+150,000 per annum.
 The contribution made along with interest earned is repayable after 15 years, unless extended.
-The rate of interest is statutorily set at 8% per annum.
+All about PPF and Income tax benefit

 Tax treatment of Provident Fund can be discussed under two scenarios: